 He believed that healing was due to one’s faith.
-Furthermore, he had been healed of appendicitis and refused any medical for kidney stones.
+Furthermore, he had been healed of appendicitis and refused any medication for kidney stones.
 There were many reports by people that experienced miraculous healings of cancer which he described as a “living evil spirit.”
 Also, that people were being raised from the dead.
 He believed that illness was caused by demons.
 He believed that praying twice for a person was showing unbelief.

 There are many references to Smith Wigglesworth still today.
-Take for example, Kenneth Copeland, who talks about Smith Wigglesworth in a short video about raising a man from the dead.
+Take, for example, Kenneth Copeland, who talks about Smith Wigglesworth in a short video about raising a man from the dead.
 Also, Creflo Dollar who also uses Smith Wigglesworth beliefs and actions to explain scripture to his congregation.

 Smith Wigglesworth’s Prophecies